meenakshisl/ockam/documentation/architecture/messaging/Routing.md

 In order for pipe workers to distinguish between external and internal API messages, they can use different addresses.

-Each pipe worker would have `internal` address, to talk to another pipe end and an `external` address to communicate to other workers.
+Each pipe worker would have `internal` address to talk to another pipe end, and an `external` address to communicate to other workers.

 All messages received on the `internal` address are handled as pipe internal API messages.